 Credit to Camden Hells

 Last, but by no means least we have Camden Hells, another brand that we here in the Canny office are very invested in.
+Camden Hells is made by Camden Town Brewery, one of the leaders in the craft beer explosion.

 “This refresh is part of our wider strategy to bring great craft beer to more people.
 The bold branding will really stand out on shelves, with engaging product information that appeals to consumers, giving another great reason to purchase.”